7 Universal Design Principles to Reach Audiences

 2. Provide adequate contrast between essential information and its surroundings.

-3. Maximize "legibility" of essential information.
+3. Maximize the "legibility" of essential information.

 4. Differentiate elements in ways that can be described (i.e., make it easy to give instructions or directions).